-The Russell Group, founded in 1994, is a collection of leading universities in the UK.
+The Russell Group Universities, founded in 1994, are a collection of leading universities in the UK.
 Currently, there are 24 institutions that make up the group, all of which can be found amongst the top UK university rankings, as well as some global league tables.
 Similar to the Ivy League in the USA, the Russell Group has become somewhat of a sign of excellence in higher education.
 Though, aside from being a symbol of academic prestige, the Russell Group has a set of stated objectives, such as leading research in the United Kingdom, as well as promoting excellence in teaching standards.

 But why does all of this matter, and does it really make a difference to your day to day life as a student, whether you choose to attend one of these institutions or choose to study elsewhere?
 In this post, we’re exploring some of these ideas, as well as what league tables really tell you, and how your career prospects may or may not be affected if you choose to study elsewhere.